Glenmore Park, New South Wales: Demographics

 As such, the population is typically local families, many of whom are home-owners or aspiring home-owners.
 Suburbs like Glenmore Park are often considered part of the mortgage belt of Western Sydney.
 There are some units and semi-detached houses in the shopping centre area, though the majority are detached with reasonable size house blocks, well kept gardens and abundant mature native trees.

 Governance

 Local Government

 Glenmore Park is located in South Ward of Penrith City Council.
-At council elections in 2016, the following councillors were elected to represent South Ward: Jim Aitken OAM (Ind), Mark Davies (Lib), Joshua Hoole (Lib), Karen McKeown (ALP), and Kath Presdee (ALP).
+In 2024, the following councillors were elected to represent South Ward: Sue Day (IND), Vanessa Pollack (LP), Hollie McLean (ALP), Faithe Skinner (IND), and Kirstie Boerst (ALP).
+The Liberal Party failed to successfully nominate any candidates for the South Ward of Penrith in 2024, and thus were not on the ballot.